strimzi/proposals/070-dont-fail-reconciliation-in-manual-rolling-update.md

 So it in a way goes against the reason why the manual rolling update is done early in the reconciliation process:

 > The reason for doing it as early as possible is to do the manual rolling update with the original definition of the related Kubernetes resources (e.g. StrimziPodSets, PVCs, Services, ConfigMaps etc.).
-> Doing it only later in the reconciliation might mean that the pod will be rolled but the accompanying Kubernetes resources would already look differently due to unrelated changes to the Strimzi custom resources and this might lead to issues.
+> If rolling the pod later in the reconciliation, the related Kubernetes resources would have already changed due to unrelated updates to the Strimzi custom resources, which can lead to issues.

 However, it provides a reasonable compromise in doing the manual rolling update as early as possible as a _best effort_, but not getting stuck with it forever.